wcamarao/session.socket.io/README.md

   , sessionSockets = new SessionSockets(io, sessionStore, cookieParser);
 ```

-If you're not familiar with or not sure about the required parameters above (io, sessionStore and cookieParser) you can skip this and go to the more detailed example below.
+If you're not familiar with or not sure about the required parameters above (io, sessionStore and cookieParser), check the more detailed example below.

 ### Listen to socket connections and get the session together